Best time to visit Taiwan

 September

 Armed Forces Day Sept 3.
-Honours all branches of Taiwan’s military while also marking the end of China’s eight-year War of Resistance against Japan.
+Honors all branches of Taiwan’s military while also marking the end of China’s eight-year War of Resistance against Japan.
 Big ceremonies at martyrs’ shrines around Taiwan and military parades in the big cities.

 Teachers’ Day/Confucius’s Birthday Sept 28.
 Pays tribute to teachers on the birthday of China’s best-known educator and scholar, Confucius.
 Unique dawn ceremonies are held at Confucius temples nationwide, with the biggest at Taipei’s Confucius Temple.